 These are somewhere between treggings and leggings, and that slightly more structured fit makes them 100 times more appropriate for a work environment.
-The side zip ensures you feel pulled in, and the ankle-grazing length hits just at the right point to show off a posh pair of pumps.
-These have phenomenal sales records, and I can really see why—get them while you can.
+The ankle-grazing length hits just at the right point to show off a posh pair of pumps.
+These have phenomenal sales records, and I can really see why.

-Don't be scared.
-Spanx have three levels of compression, and this pair of leggings sits in the middle, claiming to "shape" and "hug" rather than, erm, cut off your circulation.
-The slightly forward side-seam placement helps slims thighs, and they also have a clever tummy-flattening panel, which could be considered very beneficial on a bloated day!
+Don't be scared, Spanx has an array of leggings to choose from with different levels of compression, each claiming to "shape" and "hug" rather than, erm, cut off your circulation.
+And the "Look At Me Now" style is the brand's best-selling.
+Boasting a double-layer, high-rise waistband which acts as a clever tummy-flattening panel, and could be considered very beneficial on a bloated day.

 I found that the common thread throughout the chosen black leggings in this story is that they all share hidden, thick elastic waistbands.
 Winser London is no exception.
 These have a slight sheen to them, which made me more inclined to wear them after dark.
 I'd recommend you size down by one or two to avoid a saggy back-of-the-knee and under-bottom.
 So instead of my usual 12, I'd (happily) opt for an 8.